A note on strong protomodularity, actions and quotients

+Examples of categories of distributive $\Omega_2$-groups are the categories of groups, rings, Lie algebras, Leibnitz algebras among others.

-Theorem \ref{thm}, together with Proposition \ref{prop:act_of_quotients}, seems to suggest that strongly semi-abelian categories are a convenient setting for developing homological algebra of internal (pre)crossed modules.
-Moreover, for all distributive $\Omega_2$-groups, it is possible to easily translate conditions involving internal actions, in conditions involving \emph{external} (i.e.\ usual) actions, thus making the theory manageable in many algebraic situation of interest.
-This arguments encourage the further investigations classical homological constructions, such as short exact sequences of (pre)crossed modules, central extensions, etc.
+Moreover, for all distributive $\Omega_2$-groups, it is possible to translate conditions involving internal actions, in conditions involving \emph{external} actions as defined in \cite{Pao}, thus making the theory manageable in many algebraic situation of interest.